murchandamus/bips/bip-update-process.md

   PROPOSED, and WITHDRAWN.
 The statuses Active, Deferred, Rejected, Final, Replaced, and Obsolete are sunset.
 - Judgment calls required from BIP Editors are reassigned either to the Bitcoin community or the BIP champion
 - Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository
+- Layer header is no longer restricted to Standards Track
+- Auxiliary files are only permitted in the corresponding BIP’s subdirectory

 ## Copyright